maksimowiczm/FoodYou/README.md

   via [GitHub issue](https://github.com/maksimowiczm/FoodYou/issues) so it can be fixed
 - ⭐ **Star the Repository** – If you like the project, give it a star

+**Important Note:** I am currently not accepting any code contributions due to licensing and the fact that this app generates some income.

 ## ❤️ Sponsor

 This app is free, open-source, and ad-free.
 You directly support full-time development of the